frePPLe/frepple/doc/integration-guide/batch-commands.rst

 Command line
 ============

-The frepplectl utility allows a wide range of different operations to be launched from the command line.
+:doc:`/command-reference` from the execution screen can also be launched from the command line with the frepplectl utility.

 Usage::